 Using a round nonstick mold, fill with sushi rice and lightly pack.
 I used this cute little egg mold, but you could also use a large 28 oz can (both ends opened) and sprayed with cooking spray.

-Unmold to reveal your base for the sushi stacks.
+Unmold the rice to reveal your base for the sushi stacks.

 Then add the avocado slices.

 Last, drizzle additional Everything Sauce over the top.